 - Set up meetings with your supervisor and peers in order to get to know them, their values, and their priorities.
 At the end of each of those meetings ask, “Who else should I talk to?” and add those people to your meeting list.

 - Ask questions, even when you think you know the answer.
 The tendency is to fear being perceived as “not knowing.”
 Consciously suppress this fear and ask anyway.
-You will learn that much more quickly AND you will often discover you actually didn’t know the answer!
+You will learn that much more quickly AND you will often discover you actually did not know the answer!

-- Send thank you notes to all who help you during the first several weeks.
+- Send thank you notes to everyone who helped you during the first several weeks.
 Keep a box of thank you cards in your desk.

-You will be new for a while, but you won’t feel new for long if you proactively take control over your own orientation in order to speed the socialization process.
+You will be new for a while, but you will not feel new for long if you proactively take control over your own orientation in order to speed the socialization process.

 What other advice do you have for those starting new jobs?
 Thanks!